jfraeys/.local-bin/docs/index.md

 2. Navigate to the `.local-bin` directory: `cd .local-bin`
 3. Explore the documentation sections to learn about each script and its usage.

-## Contribution

-If you find any issues, have suggestions, or want to contribute to the development of `.local-bin`, please check the [contribution guidelines](CONTRIBUTING.md).

 Happy coding!